C. T. Wilson: Education

 During the 2021 legislative session, Wilson introduced legislation to require the Maryland State Board of Education to create statewide standards for teaching Black history to public school students.
 The bill was reintroduced during the 2022 legislative session.

 In 2022, Wilson opposed legislation to break up the College of Southern Maryland to create a new Charles County Community College.

 Elections

 In 2016, Wilson voted against overriding Governor Larry Hogan's veto on legislation that would restore voting rights to felons on parole and probation.

+Environment

+In August 2025, Wilson criticized the Trump administration's plans to revoke federal offshore wind permits for US Wind's proposed wind farm off the coast of Ocean City, Maryland, calling its stoppage "shortsighted" and saying that there's "nothing that they're going to say to replace it besides, 'drill, baby, drill'".

 Justice

 Wilson opposed legislation to repeal the death penalty in Maryland, saying, "I wish we did not need the death penalty... but I've seen the worst of the worst, and I know it's necessary."
 During the debate on the bill in 2013, Wilson opposed an amendment to keep execution as an option for those who kill after being sentenced to death or life in prison.
-The amendment failed by a 61-77 vote.
+The amendment failed by a 61–77 vote.